 2019 Local Authority Elections

-The next local body elections are being held in October 2019.
+The next local body elections are being held on 12 October 2019.

 Elections will be held for:

 - 5 Councillors to represent the Feilding Ward

 - 5 Councillors to represent the Rural Ward